Ecclesiastes 7: Verse 1

 This verse opens a series of maxims continuing to verse 5.
 There is an alliteration in the Hebrew is hidden in English translation: A good name (shem) is better than good ointment (shemen).

 Four dangers (7:7–10)

-The four dangers to hinder wisdom are: corruption (verse 7), impatience (verse 8), bitterness (verse 9) and nostalgia (verse 10).
-To deal with these one needs to take 'a long-term view of life when reacting to adversity'.
+There are four dangers which hinder wisdom: corruption (verse 7), impatience (verse 8), bitterness (verse 9) and nostalgia (verse 10).
+To deal with these one needs to take "a long-term view of life when reacting to adversity".

 The need of wisdom (7:11–12)

 Wisdom, like a land which could be given as an inheritance, belongs to God but is granted to his people, and it has a deeper level of protective power than wealth.

 Life under God (7:13–14)

 Both good times and bad times are God-ordained and purposeful, so people should accept good when accessible and face adversity when it becomes reality.

 Neither too wise nor too foolish (7:15–22)

 This part states the 'inadvisability of extreme righteousness and wisdom', with the advice to adopt only some parts of wisdom, 'neither to be too wise and righteous, nor too foolish and wicked', but 'a bit of both', as those who fear God will succeed in both or 'escape the consequences of doing neither'.